timepp/source-dependency/README.md

 Of course the easy usage is achieved by sacrificing the accuracy.
 This tool only do lexical parsing, so won't be 100% accurate for complex constructs.
 However the accuracy is very good in practice, please see the gallery below for more usage examples.

 The best dependency viewer is MS dgml viewer.
 It's only available on Windows.
-On Linux/Mac use dot or integrated visjs.
+On Linux/Mac use dot or integrated `visjs`.

 ## usage